jonnor/machinehearing/euronoise2021/notes.md

 - Upload to a file transfer service
 - Send link to euronoise2021@lnec.pt

 # TODO

-- Fill out all the slides
-- Prepare what to say on each slide
+- Show up in Q&A

 # Done

+- Finished video recording
+- Finished slides
 - Import slides from ICSV27
 - Add Soundsensing logo to footer